About Child Eyes

 Child Eyes began as a project to demonstrate the abundance of sexual and violent images that children see in their normal daily lives.
 The initial idea was that Child Eyes would collect as many images as possible and create a hard hitting film showing how much children see that adults are not always aware of.
 The project has grown and is now campaigning on many issues based around protecting children from negative, sexual and sexist images in public.

-Child Eyes is run by co-founders Kirsty Hopley and Kathy McGuinness along with a dedicated, hard- working volunteer campaign team.
+Child Eyes is run by co-founders Kirsty Hopley, Kathy McGuinness and Claire Riseborough along with a dedicated, hard- working volunteer campaign team.

 - Encourage government to legislate to make it illegal to display pornography and sexualised images in public places where children are permitted.